gadicc/meteor-hmr/README.md

 ## Forced Refresh

+Just do a browser refresh like normal (ctrl-R, etc).

-In situations we can't handle, we'll automatically resort to a regular Meteor client refresh.
+~~In situations we can't handle, we'll automatically resort to a regular Meteor client refresh.
 If you ever need to do this yourself, just call `hot.reload()` on the client.
-To disable the automatic behaviour, call `hot.disableReload()` in your app, once.
+To disable the automatic behaviour, call `hot.disableReload()` in your app, once.~~

-If the automatic refresh is happening in cases where you think it shouldn't, it can be useful to disable it to see the exact error messages, etc.
+~~If the automatic refresh is happening in cases where you think it shouldn't, it can be useful to disable it to see the exact error messages, etc.~~

 ## Troubleshooting